Supporting Canary Deployments for Fission Functions

-This tutorial will walk you through setting up a canary config such that a new version of a function can be deployed in production with minimal risk in a way that it gradually receives user traffic all the way from 0% to 100% eventually.
+This tutorial will walk you through setting up a canary config to deploy a new version of a function on your cluster with minimal risk in a way that it gradually serves user traffic starting from 0% going all the way to 100% eventually.

 A Canary Config has the following parameters :